shanencross/pizza-parlor/README.md

 A learning project created for the coding school Epicodus to practice constructors and prototypes.

-Website for a pizza parlor, where users can select the size and toppings for a pizza they wish to order.
+Website for a pizza parlor, where the user can select the size and toppings for a pizza they wish to order.
 The website will then display the final cost of the pizza, depending on the options selected.

 The prices are calculated as follows: